Jackson Plan: Ethnic areas

-The division however appeared not to be strictly enforced, as may be indicated by the presence of Nagore Durgha, Al-Abrar and Jamae mosques in the Chinese Kampong with the Chinese temple Thian Hock Keng located next to Nagore Durgha.
-A area marked "Kling Chapel" nearer to the Indian area was reserved for an Indian place of worship, although the Indian mosques and Sri Mariamman Temple were built within the Chinese zone.
-The concept of different ethnic zones would be abandoned, but the distinction of each district is still noticeable to the present day.
+The division, however, appeared not to be strictly enforced, as may be indicated by the presence of Nagore Durgha, Al-Abrar and Jamae mosques in the Chinese Kampong with the Chinese temple Thian Hock Keng located next to Nagore Durgha.
+An area marked "Kling Chapel" nearer to the Indian area was reserved for an Indian place of worship, although the Indian mosques and Sri Mariamman Temple were built within the Chinese zone.
+The concept of different ethnic zones would later be abandoned, but the distinction of each district is still noticeable to the present day.

 Architecture

 In addition to his proposal for the layout of the town of Singapore, Raffles also made recommendations on how the buildings may be constructed.
 Among many of Raffles' recommendations are that houses should be built with masonry and roof tiles to reduce fire risk.
 He also proposed that these buildings should have uniform and regular facades and that they should have a continuous sheltered public walkway at the front.
 This proposal produced the distinctive five foot ways of the local architecture of Singapore and Malaysia where by-laws were enacted requiring such walkways, and it also spread to other countries including parts of Thailand and the Philippines as well as Taiwan, Hong Kong and the port cities of southern China.